Meet our Team

 Keith has served on numerous nonprofit boards in the throughout the United States, including both local and statewide organizations that served children in the educational and foster care settings as well as being a Board member of the Homeless Resource Council of the Sierra’s serving the homeless here in Placer/Nevada Counties.
 Keith has six children and is currently married to the love of his life, Jennifer, who is the CEO of Make-A-Wish Northeastern California Northern Nevada.

-Program Director - Permanent Supporting Housing
+Director of Permanent Supporting Housing

 Director of Interim Care Programs